-The first transaction in a block must be a coinbase transaction, which should collect and spend any miner subsidy and transaction fees paid by transactions included in this block.
-The coinbase transaction must also pay the Founders' Reward as described in §6.6 'Payment of Founders' Reward' on p.
-44.
+The first (and only the first) transaction in a block is a coinbase transaction, which collects and spends any miner subsidy and transaction fees paid by transactions included in this block.
+The coinbase transaction MUST also pay the Founders' Reward as described in §6.6 'Payment of Founders' Reward' on p.
+45.